 Regulation 4 requires dutyholders to identify the location and condition of asbestos and to manage the risk to prevent harm to anyone who works on the building or to building occupants.
 It also explains what is required of people who have a duty to ‘co-operate’ with the main dutyholder to enable them to comply with the regulation.

-The Health and Safety Executive (HSE) has power to enforce the regulations and to impose sanctions on dutyholders who do not comply.
-The local authority or Office of Rail
+The Health and Safety Executive (HSE) has power to enforce CAR 2012 and to impose sanctions on dutyholders who do not comply.
+The local authority or Office of Rail Regulation are also enforcing

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.